Audacy: Content partnerships

 Since 2019, the company under its previous Radio.com branding made several content partnerships to bring audio simulcasts of cable news channels as well as popular radio networks.
 With the exception of CBS News and additional local radio stations from companies outside Audacy's footprint, most of these national content deals have ended around 2024.

 On February 7, 2019, Entercom launched stations for CNN, CNN International, HLN, Bloomberg Radio and Bloomberg Television on Radio.com along with podcasts from Turner Podcast Network via deals with Bloomberg L.P. and Turner Broadcasting.
 Two weeks later, Radio.com reached deals to add Bonneville International and Cox Media Group stations and podcasts to the platform.

 On September 25, 2019, Salem Media Group and Alpha Media stations were made available on the service.
 Beasley Broadcast Group stations joined the service on November 11, 2020.

 On November 25, 2019, Disney Channels Worldwide agreed to terms to feature Radio Disney and Radio Disney Country's streams on the service; they were removed in January 2021 as Disney wound down their American radio operations, excluding ESPN Radio.
 Disney-branded music stations returned to the Audacy app in a new deal in August 2022.

 On August 17, 2021, Audacy announced a content distribution partnership with Urban One to add its stations to Audacy.
 On September 15, 2021, Audacy announced that Cumulus Media-owned radio stations and podcasts would be added.

 On May 23, 2023, Audacy signed a deal with Allen Media Group's The Weather Channel to carry the audio of the cable network, along with the streams of the Pattrn and Weather Channel en Español FAST channels.

 After a five-year absence, Audacy's stations returned to TuneIn at the end of June 2023 as part of a new content partnership with the latter.

 Availability and supported devices

 In addition to traditional desktop availability, the service is available via iOS/WatchOS and Android mobile and tablet devices, along with Amazon Alexa and Google Assistant-compatible smart speakers and other devices.
+An app on Roku was discontinued in July 2025.

 Streaming of Audacy content is Geo-restricted to the United States.
 In addition, local advertising from the advertisers of the nearest Audacy cluster of stations to a listener is substituted over a station's advertising, along with traditional national advertising, public service announcements and Audacy features such as music news, trivia, and other minutia.
 Professional sports play-by-play are also geo-restricted to within the station's broadcast area, with either alternate/regular programming or a disclaimer airing instead online outside its market area.